 The last U.S. AC-47 combat mission was flown on December 1, 1969, by the 4th Special Operations Squadron (formerly the 4th ACS).
 By that time, the 53 U.S. Spookys surpassed the records of all other combat aircraft by flying in excess of 150,000 combat missions and defending 3,926 hamlets and outposts while expending some 97 million rounds of 7.62mm ammunition and 270,000 flares.

 The old but stalwart Spooky had been replaced in the U.S. arsenal with first AC-130A Spectre, then AC-119G Shadow and AC-119K Stinger and, finally, with AC-130E Pave Spectre, Pave Prontos, Pave Aegis and Surprise Package gunships.
 Although the newer planes flew higher and faster, carried more powerful armaments, and could see through the night, it was Spooky that first came to the rescue of untold thousands of U.S. and Allied soldiers with its unforgettable dragon’s roar.

 The article was written by Lawrence M. Greenberg and originally published in the April 1990 issue of Vietnam Magazine.

-For more great articles be sure to subscribe to Vietnam Magazine today!
+For more great articles, subscribe to Vietnam Magazine today!